quarkusio/quarkus-workshops/quarkus-workshop-super-heroes/super-heroes/ui-super-heroes/README.md

 quarkus dev
 ```

-This starts the Angular hot reloading server at http://localhost:4200, and the Quarkus server to supply the `env.js`
+This starts the React hot reloading server at http://localhost:3000, and the Quarkus server to supply the `env.js`
 file.
-The Quarkus server will proxy requests to the Angular development server.
+The Quarkus server will proxy requests to the React development server.

 You can then access the application on http://localhost:8080.